Beyond Pessimism: Offline Learning in KL-regularized Games: Offline Self-play Policy Optimization

 \subsection{Algorithm}

 Our algorithm is summarized in Algorithm~\ref{alg:self_play}.
-It follows a simple two-stage structure.
-We first compute a least-square estimation $\widehat g$ from the offline dataset.
-Then we fix $\widehat g$ and run a KL-regularized self-play procedure to approximately solve the induced zero-sum game.
-Specifically, at each iteration, each player forms its expected payoff against the opponent’s current policy and performs a KL-regularized mirror-descent update.
-This yields a coupled mirror descent-ascent dynamics that drives the policy pair toward the Nash equilibrium of the KL-regularized game defined by $\widehat g$.
+It follows a two-stage structure.
+We first compute the least-squares estimator $\widehat g$ from the offline dataset.
+Then, fixing $\widehat g$, we run a KL-regularized self-play procedure to approximately solve the induced zero-sum game.
+At each iteration, each player forms its expected payoff against the opponent's current policy and performs a KL-regularized mirror-descent update.
+This yields a coupled mirror descent-ascent dynamics that drives the policy pair toward the Nash equilibrium of the empirical regularized game defined by $\widehat g$.